Granada

 So, do bear with me, we will get to the good stuff (fitting preparation for Granada, perhaps?!).

-Wandering the winding streets of the Albaicin neighbourhood, you find yourself questioning whether another distinctly lifeless lane really is worth pursuing.
+Wandering the winding streets of the Albaicin neighbourhood, you find yourself questioning whether another seemingly lifeless lane is really worth pursuing.
 Sharing the narrow cobblestones with intrusive, unsympathetic traffic, you’re forced to execute a hasty late swerve, rather like the proverbial matador.

-Then out of nowhere the street turns sharply and deposits you in a charming, buzzy little square.
-You know the kind of place; benches in dappled shade, two cafés (ostensibly identical, although one clearly more popular), a hardware shop (!), a single stall selling local fruit, and that old guy in the hat who’s lived here all his life and now delights in tutting about the youth who buzz him brazenly on their BMXs.
+Then out of nowhere the street turns sharply to deposit you in a charming, buzzy little square.
+You know the kind of place, benches in dappled shade, two cafés (ostensibly identical, although one clearly more popular), a hardware shop (there's always a hardware shop!), a single stall selling local fruit, and that old guy in the hat who’s lived here all his life and now delights in tutting about the youths who buzz him brazenly on their BMXs.

 A coffee stop here could easily last most of the morning.

-But you haven’t got all morning, as you’ve got timed entry to the Nasrid Palaces.
+But you haven’t got all morning.
+You’ve got timed entry to the Nasrid Palaces.
 Making it there for check-in is worse than navigating Heathrow the Friday before Bank Holiday weekend.
 Which sums up the Alhambra experience.

-It’s stunning, of course, and I’d say utterly unmissable.
+The Red Fortress is stunning, of course, and I’d admit utterly unmissable.
 But it’s easy to miss out.
 Ticketing, regulations, navigation, information, the hike, the queues, the sheer size and possibly the world’s most jobs-worth staff all conspire to make getting in a 50:50 affair.
 (See practical tips below).

 But then at some point, you’ll find yourself contemplating a Moorish sahn.
 Delicate lace-like arches make the monumental walls appear gossamer thin, impossibly ornate carvings frame glimpses of the hill opposite.
 Columns sprout upwards like tree trunks.
-All slow-dancing in reflections in the pool before you.
-It
+It all slow-dancing in reflections in the pool before you.

-And then, just as you’re in the zone, a tap on the shoulder from ‘security’.
-Drawing there ‘not possible’.
+And then, just as you’re in the zone comes a tap on the shoulder from ‘security’.
+Drawing there 'is not possible’.

 They don’t mean it’s not possible.
-Clearly it is (and it’s rather blissful).
-They mean they just aren’t going to let you.
-Not unless you get a permit, from the office that’s now closed (at 11.30 am!), costs more than your entry ticket and takes 30 days to accredit.
+Clearly it is.
+And it’s rather blissful.
+What they mean is they aren’t going to let you.
+Not unless you get a permit that costs more than your entry ticket, takes 30 days to accredit, from the office that’s now closed (at 11.30am !).
 I don’t mean to rant, but you get my drift.

 Beside that, there are moments in the Alhambra that make the slog and the jobs-worth-ery more than worth it.
 Usually in some quiet corner, with the tinkle of water, wondering how all that water got up there anyway.
 At one point a rivulet even flows breezily down through a stone handrail beside the steps snaking up to the Generalife.
 Now, that’s just plain showing off.